r0busta/shop-data-replication/README.md

-# shopify-sql
+# store-data-replication
- Replicate your Shopify data into a SQL database
+ Replicate your Shopify data into a SQL database.
+ Unleash relational database super powers in your headless Shopify store.